 Use Their User-Generated Content

-User-generated content impacts customer buying decisions 9.8x more than influencer content.
+User-generated content impacts customer buying decisions 9.8x more than sponsored content from an influencer.

 Consumers want social proof that the product works like a brand says it will.
 Before buying something, they want to find out what kind of experience customers who have already bought the product had with it.